MAISY® Utility Customer Databases, Forecasting & Analysis Models

 A critical new imperative for many utilities is forecasting the upsurge in small-area grid loads caused by rapidly growing EV ownership, electrification and weather extremes.
 Unanticipated grid overloading can cause low voltage, flickering lights, reduced transformer lifetimes and even blown transformers, not to mention customer complaints/ dissatisfaction.

-MAISY Energy Use and Hourly Load Residential Databases, consisting of more than 7+ million actual individual utility customers across the US, provide the perfect foundation for digital twin modeling.
+MAISY Energy Use and Hourly Load Residential Databases, consisting of more than 7+ million actual individual utility customers across the US, provide the perfect foundation for customer digital twin modeling.
 Information for each customer includes hourly electricity use by end-use (space heating, water heating, etc.), dwelling unit data, EV ownership, commuting schedules, income, and a variety of other socio-economic variables.

 Grid Impact Models Page